CydiaRepoArchiver/jst9n.github.io/README.md

 ### Planned Support:

-In the near future, i will add more packages to the cydia repo.
+In the near future, i will add more packages/debs to the cydia repo.

 ## Warnings